blockpane/fiowatch/README.md

 ## Other

-* This was build with the very awesome [Fyne Toolkit](https://fyne.io), a pure-Go windowing toolkit.
+* This was built with the very awesome [Fyne Toolkit](https://fyne.io), a pure-Go windowing toolkit.
 * In theory this should be able to run on Mac, Linux, Windows, Android, and IOS.
 (Scaling issues need to be worked out.)